 Meet Denise Hamburger, Founder & Executive Director

-A few years ago I was guest-lecturing in a 10th grade Health class in a high school north of Chicago.
-As I entered the classroom the teacher told me that 4 kids -of the 24 kids in this class – had already been diagnosed with an eating disorder.
-That was twice the already-appalling national average for a mental illness with one of the highest mortality rates of any mental illness!
-“What is going on?!”
+A few years ago I was guest-lecturing in a 10th grade health class in a high school north of Chicago.
+As I entered the classroom the teacher told me that 4 kids—of the 24 kids in this class—had already been diagnosed with an eating disorder.
+That was twice the already-appalling, national average for a mental illness with one of the highest mortality rates of any mental illness!
+“What is going on?”
 I asked the teacher.
 “We are fighting an epidemic of body image problems without any tools,” she replied.
-“The kids are on social media all day long, seeing highly-edited pictures of perfect looking people.
+“The kids are on social media all day long, seeing highly-edited, curated pictures of ‘perfect looking’ people.
 They feel flawed in comparison.”

-I founded BE REAL to address kids’ body dissatisfaction – considered normal in this culture – by promoting culture change.
-We have education resources that teach teachers how to create body confident schools, linking them to body image curriculum to use in their classrooms.
-We are changing culture teacher-by-teacher and student-by-student.
-We also empower young and older people to support laws which foster body confident home and school environments with our legislative advocacy work.
+I founded BE REAL to address kids’ body dissatisfaction—considered normal in this culture—by promoting culture change.
+We have education resources that teach educators how to create body confident schools.
+We give them our free, evidence-based, body image curriculum Be Real’s BodyKind.
+In this way, we are changing culture teacher-by-teacher and student-by-student.

 Join us and help change a culture that isn’t working for literally any body.